peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The sum of the two numbers, that is, this arbitrary-precision rational number plus a 32-bit signed integer.
+The sum of the two numbers.
+Returns not-a-number (NaN) if this object is NaN.

 <a id="Add_long"></a>
 ### Add